-Tables 2 and 3 show the budget categories we use in our switcher- and RD-analysis, respectively.
-In the switcher sample the largest budget category is education, followed by traffic and environment and welfare, while in the RD sample education spending is most important, followed by administrative spending and an aggregate welfare and health spending category.
+Table 2 show the budget categories we use in our RD-analysis.
+Education spending is most important, followed by administrative spending and an aggregate category of welfare and health spending.
 Note that the period of observation for the budgetary data from Vaud covers the 4-year legislative cycle, while in the switcher sample the data are annual.
 Since we run all regressions in logs, level differences across the two samples are inconsequential for interpretation of the results.
 Other budget categories, such as "Properties and Buildings" or "Construction", are only available in either the switcher or the RD sample.
 There is no impact of parliament adoption on these other categories.
 Results are available on request.